aws-amplify/amplify-ci-support/src/credentials_rotators/npm/README.md

 The credentials that are configured for rotation include login password and access keys.

 #### Configuring the app
-The `lambda_functions/secrets_config.json` configuration file should be populated with the information about the secrets in secrets manager that hold the necessary secrets.
+The `lambda_functions/secrets.json` configuration file should be populated with the information about **accessing** secret values from AWS Secrets Manager. **It must not be used to store the secret values themselves.**

 ```
 {